18 christmas destinations in Europe

 Nuremberg is my fourth proposal within Germany.
 It shows that the German country is the clear winner in terms of Christmas spirit, right?
 In this city you will find one of the best Christmas markets in Europe.
 In it you will find more than 200 stalls where you can buy craft products, Christmas items, mulled wine, gingerbread, sausages, caramelized almonds, etc.

-Dates for Nuremberg Christmas Market: from December 1, 2023 to December 24, 2023.
+Dates for Nuremberg Christmas Market 204: from November 29th to December 24th.

-How would you like to spend Christmas in Iceland?
-Sounds awesome to me.
-Reykjavík, despite being a less popular Christmas destination than other places in Europe, is still a safe bet.
 If you choose the capital of Iceland, you can not only enjoy the charming Christmas atmosphere, but also take some very interesting day trips around the city or go see the northern lights.
 The Christmas market is located in Ingólfur Square.

 17. Tallinn (Estonia), one of the most charming Christmas destinations in Europe